netsurf-browser/netsurf/docs/implementing-new-frontend.md

-The implementation subclasses `Fl_Widget` implementing the draw method to render the browsing context and the handle method to handle mouse events to allow teh user to click.
+The implementation subclasses `Fl_Widget` implementing the draw method to render the browsing context and the handle method to handle mouse events to allow the user to click.

-The `NS_Widget::handle()` method simply translates the mouse press event from widget coordinates to netsurf canvas cooridinates and maps teh mouse button state.
+The `NS_Widget::handle()` method simply translates the mouse press event from widget coordinates to NetSurf canvas coordinates and maps the mouse button state.
 The core is informed of these events using `browser_window_mouse_click()`

 The `NS_Widget::draw` method similarly translates the fltk toolkits